Kill3rKai/LillyAI/README.md

 ***This repository documents features and development progress.
 Implementation details are proprietary.***

 ---
-Lilly AI **(Lilly AI Self Named)** is a state-of-the-art virtual gamer developed for the **VSM** group by member Kill3rKai.
-Lilly V2.5 is designed to function as an autonomous AI VTuber capable of real-time audience interaction, personality-driven gaming, content.
+Lilly AI **(Lilly AI Self Named)** is a state-of-the-art AI developed by member Kill3rKai.
+Lilly V2.5 is designed to function as an autonomous AI capable of real-time interaction, personality-driven gaming, and much more functions I could be go off on.

 ## 🌟 Overview
 Lilly V2.5 represents a significant leap from previous iterations, focusing on reduced latency, more natural speech patterns, and a complex, stronger, filter system.
-Unlike standard chatbots, Lilly is optimized for the high-energy environment of gaming.
+Unlike standard chatbots, Lilly is optimized for the high-energy environment of our friend group.

 ## 🚀 Key Features
-- **Personality Engine:** A custom Large Language Model (LLM) fine-tuned for the unique "Lilly" persona—balancing wit, curiosity, and VSM group inside jokes.
+- **Personality Engine:** A custom Large Language Model (LLM) fine-tuned for the unique "Lilly" persona—balancing wit, curiosity, and group inside jokes.
-- **Dynamic Content Filter:** A multi-layered safety system that blocks prohibited content while generating character-appropriate "annoyed" or "sassy" responses when boundaries are hit.
+- **Dynamic Content Filter:** A multi-layered safety system that blocks prohibited content while generating character-appropriate "annoyed" responses when boundaries are hit. *she did this herself*
 - **Low-Latency TTS:** High-fidelity voice synthesis designed for real-time conversation.
 - **Vision & Perception:** Ability to perceive stream events and react to visual stimuli, In order to play games and interact.
-- **Avatar:** To Humanize It.
+- **Avatar:** To give it a face.
 - **Browser:** It can Google search if it is unsure or told to (For Image/Video Search etc)
 - **Discord:** It can, Chat, DM, Talk in Voice Calls

 ## 🛠 Tech Stack
 * **Language:** Python 3.10+
-* **Core AI:** Multi-layered safety system
+* **Core AI:** Customized LLM with fallback
-* **Voice:** W.I.P
+* **Voice:** Neural TTS backend → *migrating to custom voice*
 * **Integration:** Discord, Desktop.
 * **Avatar:** W.I.P